zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 PX4 Autostart service (Needs to wait for network connection first)

-Create a ipk to load everything onto target
+Create an ipk to load everything onto target
 - Verify with a fresh 8.1 installation

 GPS driver via USB-to-UART dongle